-Figure 1: Department of Defense (DOD) Officials with Intelligence Oversight Responsibilities^a
+Figure 1: Department of Defense (DOD) Officials with Intelligence Oversight Responsibilitiesa

-- Conducts compliance inspections of DOD intelligence components - Addresses questions and provides informal guidance to DOD components that contact the office - Receives reports of intelligence incidents - Submits quarterly reports on intelligence incidents to senior DOD and White House leadership - Develops intelligence oversight policy and, in coordination with General Counsel, issues guidance - Leads matters associated with the President's Intelligence Oversight Board - Conducts topic-based assessments^b
+- · Conducts compliance inspections of DOD intelligence components - Addresses questions and provides informal guidance to DOD components that contact the office - · Receives reports of intelligence incidents - · Submits quarterly reports on intelligence incidents to senior DOD and White House leadership - Develops intelligence oversight policy and, in coordination with General Counsel, issues guidance - · Leads matters associated with the President's Intelligence Oversight Board - Conducts topic-based assessmentsb

-- Provides advice to SIOO on reports, investigations, and corrective actions related to intelligence incidents - Reviews quarterly intelligence oversight reports before they are submitted to President's Intelligence Oversight Board Coordinates with SIOO on the issuance - of guidance to the DOD components implementing intelligence oversight aspects of Executive Orders - Develops intelligence oversight implementing guidance - Periodically reviews component-produced intelligence products for compliance with applicable standards - Administers an intelligence oversight training program that is tailored to mission requirements and provides initial and annual refresher intelligence oversight training to all employees - Conducts periodic comprehensive reviews of all intelligence and intelligence-related activities occurring in the component - Reports and investigates intelligence incidents occurring in the component - Appoints an intelligence oversight officer
+- · Provides advice to SIOO on reports. investigations, and corrective actions related to intelligence incidents - · Reviews quarterly intelligence oversight reports before they are submitted to President's Intelligence Oversight Board - · Coordinates with SIOO on the issuance of guidance to the DOD components implementing intelligence oversight aspects of Executive Orders - · Develops intelligence oversight implementing quidance - · Periodically reviews component-produced intelligence products for compliance with applicable standards - · Administers an intelligence oversight training program that is tailored to mission requirements and provides initial and annual refresher intelligence oversight training to all employees - · Conducts periodic comprehensive reviews of all intelligence and intelligence-related activities occurring in the component - · Reports and investigates intelligence incidents occurring in the component - · Appoints an intelligence oversight officer

-Provides policy, guidance, direction, and oversight of defense intelligence analysis, defense human intelligence, defense open-source intelligence, defense counterintelligence activities, defense security matters, and operational support, among others
+- · Informs SIOO of potential areas requiring their attention - · Provides subject-matter expertise to support SIOO reporting, inspection, and investigative activities - · Provides policy, guidance, direction, and oversight of defense intelligence analysis, defense human intelligence, defense open-source intelligence, defense counterintelligence activities, defense security matters, and operational support, among others aThis is not an exhaustive list of responsibilities and functions assigned to each official.
+Instead, we are highlighting key responsibilities to show unique and similar focus areas.